etiennestuder/gradle-rocker-plugin/README.md

  * `RockerCompile` task instances participate in task configuration avoidance
  * `RockerCompile` task instances participate in configuration caching
  * `RockerCompile` task instances participate in incremental builds
- * `RockerCompile` task instances are themselves incremental
+ * `RockerCompile` task instances are themselves incremental (if the Rocker hot reload feature is disabled)
  * `RockerCompile` task instances participate in task output caching (if the Rocker hot reload feature is disabled)

 # Compatibility